 - 6 If the original oil pump has been dismantled and reassembled and is to be re-used, or if a new pump is to be fitted, it must first be primed with engine oil prior to fitting.
 To do this, turn its driveshaft and simultaneously inject clean engine oil into it. - 7 Locate a new gasket into position on the pump mounting flange, then insert the pump, engaging the drivegear as it is fitted (see illustration).
 Fit the retaining bolts, and tighten to the specified torque wrench setting.

-8 Fit a new oil filter into position on the oil - 9 Lower the vehicle to the ground, and topup the engine oil level to replenish that lost during the previous operations.
+8 Fit a new oil filter into position on the oil pump body, as described in Chapter 1. - 9 Lower the vehicle to the ground, and topup the engine oil level to replenish that lost during the previous operations.